ippontech/blog-usa/posts/dbt-elementary-snowflake.md

 title: "Enhance your dbt Data Monitoring with Elementary"
 ---

-# Enhance your DBT Data Monitoring with Elementary
+# Enhance your dbt Data Monitoring with Elementary

 <p> This blog aims to provide a guide on implementing the Elementary package with DBT.
 The primary functionalities of this guide focus on: </p>